The Sailing programme has been updated to show what is (currently) planned for 2023 including the Summer Cruise.

-If you would like to charter Sea Essay for this week then please contact me at boscombe@lineone.net, copied to Brian at charters@channelsailing.org.
-If you are prepared to skipper the boat for this trip but don’t have a crew please contact Susie at seatimebureau@channelsailing.org and copy to me.
-If you fancy being crew on this trip then please contact Susie.
+If you are prepared to skipper the boat for Sea Time but don’t have a crew please contact Susie at seatimebureau@channelsailing.org and copy to Adrian at boscombe@lineone.net.
+If you fancy being crew on Sea Time then please contact Susie.

 Andrea Walker explains how she got started in sailing.